SERC Symposium

 - Vivek Farias, Professor of Operations Management, MIT Sloan

-- Sendhil Mullainathan, Professor of Computation and Behavioral Science, Chicago Booth
+Watch Video - Sendhil Mullainathan, Professor of Computation and Behavioral Science, Chicago Booth

-- Ashesh Rambachan, Assistant Professor of Economics, MIT
+Watch Video - Ashesh Rambachan, Assistant Professor of Economics, MIT

-- Ashia Wilson, Assistant Professor of Electrical Engineering and Computer Science, MIT
+Watch Video - Ashia Wilson, Assistant Professor of Electrical Engineering and Computer Science, MIT

 Students at MIT will be developing computing technologies that will transform society in radical ways.
-We want them to proceed thoughtfully, intentionally and with proper sensitivity to risk.
+We want them to proceed thoughtfully, intentionally, and with proper sensitivity to risk.
 Can we teach these things?
 If so, how?
 Our panelists have ideas.

 We will discuss ‘embedded ethics’ vs stand-alone course models.
 We will discuss the role and efficacy of case studies.
 We will discuss what history can and can’t tell our students about the future.
 And we will discuss an elephant in the room: How do you teach ethics to students who have easy access to generative AI?